TuulaP/opencv-clahe/README.md

 ## TODO & :warning:

+* Better argument handling (some argument combinations can/will cause crashes...)
 * sort out the extra dlls real need
-* opencv version could be upgraded to a newer one from 2.3.1 etc.
+* opencv version could be upgraded to a newer one from 2.3.1
+* Simple test cases
+etc.